-Two periods in particular illustrate precious metals’ power to triumph during economic misery: the tumultuous decade of the 1970s and the years of the 2008 Great Recession.
+What follows is an overview of two notable periods in American history that illustrate precious metals’ power to triumph during economic misery: the tumultuous decade of the 1970s and the years of the 2008 Great Recession.

-Those who remember the 1970s will recall the decade as being one of significant economic distress in the U.S. The unemployment rate climbed to nearly 10%, and by January 1980 inflation had reached a startling 14%.
+Those who remember the 1970s will recall the decade as being one of significant economic distress in the United States.
+The unemployment rate climbed to nearly 10%, and by January 1980 inflation had reached a startling 14%.

-Blame for this economic turmoil fell to President Nixon, who took a number of controversial steps on “behalf” of the economy.
-He was accused of forcing Federal Reserve Chairman Arthur Burns to keep interest rates artificially low in the run-up to the 1972 reelection campaign.
+Blame for this economic trouble fell to President Nixon, who took a number of controversial steps on “behalf” of the economy.
+Nixon was accused of forcing Federal Reserve Chairman Arthur Burns to keep interest rates artificially low in the run-up to the 1972 reelection campaign.

 Experts suggest the high levels of inflation later in the decade were a direct result of this manipulation of the money supply.
 Wharton Professor Jeremy Siegel has referred to the decade as “the greatest failure of American macroeconomic policy in the postwar period.”

-Gold and silver were a different story during that same period.
-Taking their cues from the troubled economy, gold soared roughly 1,500% and silver skyrocketed an astonishing 2,100%.
+Although mainstream financial markets remained under pressure throughout much of the 1970s, gold and silver were a different story.
+Taking their cues from the troubled economy, gold climbed roughly 1,500% and silver shot up an astonishing 2,100%.

-Memories of last decade’s financial crisis are still fresh in the minds of practically everyone.
+Memories of the 2008 financial crisis remain fresh for so many Americans.
 The “official” dates of the Great Recession in the U.S. run from December 2007 to June 2009.
-However, the consequences of the meltdown were in play for years afterward due to the global, multi-year nature of the contraction.
-Americans were still suffering long after the “official” end date of the recession.
+However, the consequences of the meltdown were in play for years afterward due to the global and prolonged nature of the contraction.
+A large number of American households were still struggling long after the “official” end date of the U.S. recession.